Coffee4MePlz/Notebooks_NN_Physics/README.md

 # 🧠 Notebooks_NN_Physics

 📌 **Description**
-This repository contains Jupyter Notebooks developed for educational purposes in conjunction with the article *"Article Name"* published in the **Brazilian Journal of Physics Education**.
-The notebooks aim to help understand the concepts covered in the article, providing practical and interactive examples on neural networks and computational physics.
+This repository contains Jupyter Notebooks developed as supplementary material for the article "Introduction to Neural Networks for Physicists", published in the **Brazilian Journal of Physics Education**.
+Created by **Gustavo Café** and **Gubio Gomes**, these notebooks aim to enhance the understanding of the concepts discussed in the article by providing practical and interactive examples.
+Specifically, they explore different neural network approaches applied to the dynamics of a simple pendulum, illustrating their potential in computational physics.

 ---